fluxninja/aperture/docs/content/reference/configuration/policies.md

 <dt>attribute_key</dt>
 <dd>

-(string, default: `duration_millis`) Key of the attribute in accesss log or span from which the metric for this flux meter is read.
+(string, default: `duration_millis`) Key of the attribute in access log or span from which the metric for this flux meter is read.

 :::info
 For list of available attributes in Envoy access logs, refer